 Her funeral services will be private.

-To plant a tree in memory of Lydia Beverly (Sousa) Securo, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Lydia Beverly (Sousa) Securo, please visit our floral store.